fuster-10/mslearn-fabric-paris-demo/Instructions/Labs/02-dataflow-gen2.md

     ![](./Images/E1T3S1.png)

    > **Note**: If the Copy Data wizard opens automatically, close it!

+2. Provide the name of the pipeline as

 3. Select **pipeline activity**, and add a **Dataflow** activity to the pipeline.